Pre-Med Advising Notes

 6. Social Sciences

-To prepare for the new 2015 version of the MCAT, students are advised to take an introductory course in psychology and in sociology or anthropology.
-Currently, that would be PSYC 001 and SOAN 12M.
-Intro to Sociology and Intro to Anthropology are slated to be offered beginning in 2013-14, and those would be appropriate choices.
+To prepare for the new 2015 version of the MCAT, students are advised to take an introductory course in psychology and sociology or anthropology, as the exam will include a social sciences section.

 One very common problem is that students are anxious to get their pre-med requirements "out of the way," so they take too many lab courses at once, and do poorly.
 Once this occurs, it becomes very difficult for them to attain the strong science foundation and high grade point average that are required to get into medical school.
 Only strong science students, with good high school preparations, should be encouraged to take more than one lab course per semester in their first year.